Information For Patients

 - Women diagnosed with rectus diastasis, confirmed with abdominal ultrasound (inter-rectus distance is >30mm at any point along the linea alba).

 - Women who have not had any previous abdominal surgery including weight loss surgery (Caesarean sections are ok).

 - Women booked to undergo an abdominoplasty with muscle repair with an Australian Specialist Plastic Surgeon (FRACS(Plas)) who agrees to take part in the study.

 - Women who have not undergone massive weight loss (>5 BMI point weight loss)

 For more information on this study visit the AbdomiCARE website.

-This timeline shows the journey to date, beginning in 2016 when the Medicare benefit was removed.
-Funding has been confirmed for this item number in the 2022-23 Budget and the item number is set to come into effect from 1st of July 2022.
-Please note the official item number has not yet been allocated: If you would like to be kept informed of this date, please complete the contact us form below.
+This timeline shows the journey, beginning in 2016 when the Medicare benefit was removed.
+Funding was confirmed for this item number in the 2022-23 Budget, and the item number came into effect on the 1st of July 2022.